-In either case of termination (i.e. without cause or pursuant to a Change of Control) (a) Mr. van Rooyen's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) twenty-four months, and (b) any amounts paid by the Company will be calculated using the HVR New Salary.
+In either case of termination (i.e. without cause or pursuant to a Change of Control) Mr. van Rooyen's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) twenty-four months.

-In the case of resignation by Mr. van Rooyen within 12 months of a Change of Control (a) Mr. van Rooyen's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) eighteen months, and (b) any amounts paid by the Company will be calculated using the HVR New Salary.
+In the case of resignation by Mr. van Rooyen within 12 months of a Change of Control, Mr. van Rooyen's benefits will continue until the earlier of (i) him obtaining new employment and eligibility for comparable benefits thereunder, and (ii) eighteen months.

-In the event Mr. van Rooyen's employment with the Company is terminated for any reason (i.e., with or without cause or pursuant to a Change of Control), in certain circumstances, a portion of Mr. van Rooyen's unvested Talon Options will immediately vest and the expiry thereof will be the earlier of (i) three years following the termination date, and (ii) the expiry date of the Talon Options.
+In the event Mr. van Rooyen's employment with TMSI is terminated for any reason (i.e., with or without cause or pursuant to a Change of Control), in certain circumstances, a portion of Mr. van Rooyen's unvested Talon Options will immediately vest and the expiry thereof will be the later of (i) three years following the termination date, and (ii) the expiry date of the Talon Options.
 With respect to the remaining Talon Options, such will expire in accordance with the Stock Option Plan.